Cacabelos

-Cacabelos (/es/) is a village and municipality located in the region of El Bierzo (province of León, Castile and León, Spain).
-According to the 2020 census (INE), Cacabelos has a population of 4,996 inhabitants.
+Cacabelos (/es/) (Cacabiellos in Leonese language) is a village and municipality located in the region of El Bierzo (province of León, Castile and León, Spain).
+According to the 2025 census (INE), Cacabelos has a population of 4,734 inhabitants.
 It is well known for its wines.

-It is one of Galician speaking councils of Castilla y León.
+Climate

+The climate of this area of Lower El Bierzo is characterized by a mild average annual temperature of around 12 °C. Winters are cold and often foggy, while summers are mild, although days with very high temperatures are not uncommon.
+Precipitation, occurring once or twice a year in the form of snow, is relatively abundant but unevenly distributed: the annual average exceeds 645 mm, with winter and spring being the wettest seasons.

 History

 During the Peninsular War, the village, and more especially, its bridge over the river Cua, was in the line of retreat taken by Sir John Moore's British army to A Coruña, and was the site of the Battle of Cacabelos (3 January 1809), a minor battle.